Prądnik Czerwony, Kraków (district)

-Prądnik Czerwony is one of 18 districts of Kraków; known as Dzielnica III (District 3), located in the northern part of the city.
+District III Prądnik Czerwony (Dzielnica III Prądnik Czerwony) is a district of the city of Kraków, Poland, located in the northern part of the city.
 The name Prądnik Czerwony comes from a village of same name (first mentioned in 1105) that is now a part of the district.

 According to the Central Statistical Office data, the district's area is 6.44 km2 and 47 775 people inhabit Prądnik Czerwony.

 Subdivisions of Prądnik Czerwony

 Prądnik Czerwony is divided into smaller subdivisions (osiedles).
 Here's a list of them.